Rich Waltz: Major League Baseball

-Other sports
+Other sports broadcasting experience

 Since 2014 Rich's College Football and Basketball has been with CBS Sports and CBS Sports Network.
-His CBS analysts have included Adam Archuleta, Aaron Murray, and Aaron Taylor, and Ross Tucker.
+His CBS analysts have included Logan Ryan, Adam Archuleta, Aaron Murray, Aaron Taylor, and Ross Tucker.
 From 1997 to 2002, Waltz called college football games for ESPN, ESPN Radio and ABC in the Big Ten, SEC and ACC conferences.
 His football experience also includes NFL Europe for Fox, Pac-12 Football for FSN, and NFL preseason games for the Seattle Seahawks.

 From 2010 to 2012, Waltz called games on ACC College Football Saturday and SEC Saturday Nights produced and distributed by Fox Sports Net and Raycom Sports.
 His college basketball work has included games in every major conference for Fox, ESPN, CBS, CBS Sports Network, and Raycom.
 In 2018 Waltz called the NBA Playoffs and the NCAA Tournament East Regional on TNT's VR platform.

 Waltz's ESPN assignments included the Women's NCAA basketball tournament, Arena Football, NCAA College Softball World Series, Little League World Series Regional Finals, and Major League Soccer.
 Waltz has also called both ATP and WTA events on Tennis Channel, including 2015 events from Dubai, Doha, and Buenos Aires.

 In the 2019, NCAA Super Regional on ESPN, he called the 19-strikeout no-hitter by Vanderbilt's Kumar Rocker.